stepcut/relatable/README.md

 relatable
 =========

 This implements a pure, strongly typed relational algebra.
+It is currently a proof-of-concept implementation.

+The type system should prevent you from doing stupid things like projecting non-existent fields or trying to perform a selection/restriction on fields of different types.

 This example app: